oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  1. A **TypeName**, which is simply a string used to refer to that type.
- 2. The **BaseType** of the type, which is one the twelve base types shown in Figure 3-2.
+ 2. The **BaseType** of the type, which is one the twelve core types shown in Figure 3-2.
- 3. Zero or more of the available JADN **TypeOptions** that refine the base types to fit particular needs.
+ 3. Zero or more of the available JADN **TypeOptions** that refine the core types to fit particular needs.
  4. An optional **TypeDescription** string that provides additional information about the type.
  5. For any of the Compound types, Enumerated, or Choice, a set